-- PepperBall Launchers and Munitions: A kinetic energy projectile launcher designed to fire less than lethal munitions under a variety of circumstances and conditions.
-The platform utilizes.68 caliber Pava less than lethal rounds and plastic glass breaking rounds. - (a) Description, quantity, capabilities, and purchase cost - (a) PEPPERBALL VKS Carbine; cost: \$1,300, quantity: 0. - (a) The Variable Kinetic System (VKS) is a compressed-air powered launcher designed to fire non-lethal PepperBall projectiles.
-The PepperBall VKS Carbine features a Dual Feed System that offers the ability to quickly switch between Hopper mode and Magazine mode for optimum versatility. - (b) PEPPERBALL Tac-SF/SA; cost: \$849 each, quantity: 4 16 - (a) A semi-automatic launcher that may be used for, riotcontrol scenarios or any other situation requiring high-intensity engagement.
-Quickly disperses PAVA across expansive areas making it a solid tool for operational teams. - (c) PEPPERBALL LIVE-X; \$1,157 per container of 375 rounds, maximum quantity: 15 containers - (a) A potent and powerful concentration of 2.5g payload PAVA pepper powder contained in a.68 caliber less lethal round. - (d) PEPPERBALL GLASS BREAK ROUNDS; \$287 per 100 round jar, maximum quantity: 2 jars - (a) A solid.68 caliber polymer projectile used for breaking out residential windows and side-glass of automobiles. - (b) Not for use on humans or animals. - (e) PEPPERBALL PPC; cost \$842 each, quantity: 12 - (a) Lightweight and portable, the PPC is designed to give patrol officers an easy to operate non-lethal option.
+- 1. PepperBall Launchers and Munitions: A device designed for minimum time between launches and quick reload speed, so whether in a crowd control scenario, tactical or even Mobile Field Force situation, the PepperBall system offers flexibility, safety and security, all within one platform. - (a) Description, quantity, capabilities, and purchase cost - (a) PEPPERBALL VKS CARBINE; cost: \$1,300, quantity: 7. - (a) The Variable Kinetic System (VKS) is a compressed-air powered launcher designed to fire non-lethal PepperBall projectiles.
+The PepperBall VKS Carbine features a Dual Feed System that offers the ability to quickly switch between Hopper mode and Magazine mode for optimum versatility. - (b) PEPPERBALL Tac-SF; cost: \$849 each, quantity: 4

+- (a) A semi-automatic launcher that may be used for, riotcontrol scenarios or any other situation requiring high-intensity engagement.
+Quickly disperses PAVA across expansive areas making it a solid tool for operational teams. - (c) PEPPERBALL LIVE-X; \$1,157 per container of 375 rounds, quantity: 15 containers - (a) A potent and powerful concentration of 2.5g payload PAVA pepper powder contained in a.68 caliber less lethal round. - (d) PEPPERBALL GLASS BREAK ROUNDS; \$287 per 100 round jar, quantity: 2 jars - (a) A solid.68 caliber polymer projectile used for breaking out residential windows and side-glass of automobiles. - (b) Not for use on humans or animals. - (e) PEPPERBALL PPC; cost \$842 each, quantity: 12 - (a) Lightweight and portable, the PPC is designed to give patrol officers an easy to operate non-lethal option.
 The PPC uses PepperBall.68 caliber round or VXR projectiles and is powered by either HPA or an 88 gram single use CO2 cartridge.